heptarch/heptarch.github.io/projects.md

 So, we have something of a recipe.
 Of course, this raises the
 question: if Bell Labs made innovation systematic, why haven't its results been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
-I explained that Kelly's management wasn't a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
+I don't think Kelly's management was a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
 I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every century!
 Big Tech tries to develop new realms, but without mandate in a prohibitively competitive environment.